pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 * reliability in the case that the client temporarily loses connection (Chatkit handles disconnects gracefully); and,
 * the ability to scale without needing to worry about infrastructure

 We wrote a fair amount of code, but none of it was particularly complicated.

 Chatkit has a minimal but powerful API that manages all our chat data for us.
-All we have to do is take that data and render it for the user.
+All we had to do is take that data and render it for the user.

 Want to keep building?
 Why not add rich media support and read receipts?
 Chatkit supports both: